 Performance of Non-Independent Directors and Board as a whole.

 Assessed the quality quantity and timeliness of flow of information between theCompany Management and the Board that is necessary for the Board to effectively andreasonably perform their duties.

 F) Remuneration Policy

-Nomination & Remuneration Committee laid down a Nomination & Remuneration Policy for selection and appointment of theDirectors Key Managerial Personnel and Senior Management and their remuneration.
+The Board has on the recommendation of the Nomination & Remuneration Committeelaid down a Nomination & Remuneration Policy for selection and appointment of theDirectors Key Managerial Personnel and Senior Management and their remuneration.
 Theextract of the Nomination and Remuneration Policy covering the salient features areprovided in the Corporate Governance Report forms part of Board's Report.

 PRODUCT & MARKETING